RainbowMiner/RainbowMiner/README.md

 ### Setup as Client

 - all other Rigs shall be clients
-- if you have enable auth at the server: set the username and password.
+- if you have enabled auth at the server: set the username and password.
 - the RainbowMiner running on the server will tell you the machinename, ip address and port
 - use either the machinename or the ip address of the server as servername